ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

 different client classes (background recovery, scrub, snaptrim, client op, osd subop)”*.

+The purpose of the mclock profile is to help with the following,

-The mclock profile uses the capacity limits and the mclock profile selected by the user to determine the low-level mclock resource control parameters.
+- Based on the capacity limits provided and the mclock profile selected, determine the low level mclock resource control parameters,

-Depending on the profile, lower-level mclock resource-control parameters and some Ceph-configuration parameters are transparently applied.
+- Transparently apply the lower level mclock resource control parameters and some Ceph configuration parameters depending on the profile.

-The low-level mclock resource control parameters are the *reservation*, *limit*, and *weight* that provide control of the resource shares, as described in the `OSD Config Reference`_.
+The lower level mclock resource control parameters are the *reservation, weight and limit* that provide control of the resource shares as already described in the `OSD Config Reference`_ section.

 .. index:: mclock; profile types